alanszlosek/voxeling/README.markdown

 voxeling
 ====

-Inspired by voxel-engine, this project implement a pure WebGL voxel engine with very few dependencies.
+Inspired by voxel-engine, this is a multiplayer sandbox (like Minecraft creation mode) implemented in pure WebGL with very few dependencies.

 More info: http://voxeling.tumblr.com/